 How to make Level 5: Minced & Moist Scrambled Box Mix Pancakes

 To create this culinary delight, I took about a cup and a half of my Costco bag’s worth of pancake mix, added water to my desired thickness, heated up a pan and scrambled that bad boy like nobody’s business.

 I don’t use the “complete” pancake mix and I also don’t add eggs to my pancakes, that’s a personal preference – I hate that eggy-bread flavor.
 You can use whatever pancake mix your family prefers and add whatever the instructions call for.
-Just test the recipe before you serve with the IDDSI testing methods to make sure that you’ve ended up with the correct texture.
+Just test the recipe before you serve with the IDDSI testing methods as described above to make sure that you’ve ended up with the correct texture.

 I scrambled my pancake with a spatula, but next time I might try a chopstick to get even smaller pieces.
 A thinner pancake mix will likely scramble easier in the pan.